miku/rclone/backend/vault/README.md

 ## Known Limitations

-This is a working prototype and while continuously tested against our development and QA Vault instances, limitations remain.
+This is a working prototype and while continuously tested against our development and QA Vault instances, a few limitations remain.

-* uploaded files are currently not mutable - that is, you cannot update a file with the same name but with different content
+* **uploaded files are currently not mutable** - that is, you cannot update a file with the same name but with different content (use `--ignore-existing` [global flag](https://rclone.org/flags/))
 * read and write support **only on the command line** level (mount and serve are read only)
 * currently, if you copy data from another cloud service to vault, **data will be stored temporarily on the machine where rclone runs**